stefanpetschinka/aeo-mastery-framework/README.md

 JSON-LD schema markup makes content machine-readable.
 It is the primary technical layer of AEO implementation.

 **Citation Signals**
 AI systems cite sources they trust.
-Trust is built through consistent entity signals across high-authority external domains such as Wikidata, Crunchbase, LinkedIn, GitHub, Medium, and others.
+Trust is built through consistent entity signals across authoritative external domains such as Wikidata, Crunchbase, LinkedIn, GitHub, Medium, and others.

 **Claim Architecture**
 Precise, citable statements on your own domain that AI systems can use directly as answers.
 Not marketing copy, but machine-ready claims.